The most important way to ace the Student Visa interview for the U.S.A. is to Plan, Prepare, and Practice.

-There’s over 65 F1 Visa interview questions that you could be asked by a consular officer during the interview.
+There are over 100 F1 Visa interview questions that you could be asked by a consular officer during the interview.
 Or you may be one of the lucky few who can get the Student visa stamp in your passport without a single question.

-Here’s the most puzzling three Student visa questions for USA that you could be asked during the F1 Visa Interview by Visa Officer.
+Here are the most puzzling three Student visa questions for the USA that you could be asked during the F1 Visa Interview by Visa Officer.

 - Why Study in America?